-In fact, according to Employment and Social Development Canada, the average cost for a year of post-secondary education in 2014–15 was $16,600.1 That means a four-year university program would end up costing $66,000.
+According to Statistics Canada, the average Canadian undergraduate tuition fees in 2020-2021 was $6,580.
+This means tuition for a four-year program would be $26,360.
 And who knows, maybe your child would want to go even further with a specialized degree, a master’s degree or even a doctorate.
 In this case, the total tuition cost would be even higher at the end of it all.
 Your child would be starting off in the job market with a significant level of debt.

 To assist students, the government has set up the registered education savings plan (RESP) so that parents, grandparents and even family friends can help save for a child’s education.
 Generous government RESP grants are in place to invest in the children’s future and help them achieve their career goals.
 The federal government grant equals 20% of the contributions made, up to a certain maximum, and in Quebec, the provincial government provides another 10% on top of that.
 And with the growing emergence of the skilled trades, our governments are realizing that an educated population is sure to enrich society as a whole.

 Where to start and what are your options?

 When you develop good savings habits and contribute to your children’s RESP while they are young, you are giving them access to a larger amount when they start their post-secondary education.
 You will also get better returns and more grants.